 Why not have a little competition?
 Take your places on the start line.
+Everyone starts at the same time, riding as slowly as possible to where you've marked the finish.
 It's a slow bicycle race, where the winner is the last one over the line without having put a foot on the ground!

-Next level: outline a rectangle on the ground.
-Make it around 2 metres x 1 metre in size.
-The challenge is to stay on the bike, not touch the floor, and keep within the lines.
+Next level: Outline a rectangle on the ground.
+The challenge for your child is to stay on the bike, not touch the floor, and keep within the lines.
 As soon as a foot touches the ground, the game restarts.
 See how long they can last by timing with a stopwatch.
 Don't be afraid to have a go yourself.

 Challenge #8 – 'The attack position'

 Your child is going to spend the majority of their time on the bike in the saddle.
 But uneven surfaces and bumpy tracks are often best tackled out of the saddle so that your child's legs and arms work as additional suspension.
-What's more, most downhills are also ridden out of the saddle.
-Therefore it's important to make sure that your child gets some practice in:
+What's more, most downhills should be ridden out of the saddle.
+Practice this position with your child is therefore important:

-Find a flat, straight stretch and get them to ride at a decent pace – they then stop pedalling and free-wheel – position the cranks parallel to the floor – rise from the saddle – arms and legs bent slightly to absorb any bumps – elbows outwards – shoulders over the bars – hips over the bottom bracket – eyes looking straight ahead.
-This is called 'the attack position.'
+Find a flat, straight stretch and get them to ride at a decent pace – they then stop pedalling and free-wheel – position the cranks at an equal height – rise from the saddle – arms and legs bent slightly to absorb any bumps – elbows outwards – shoulders over the bars – hips over the bottom bracket – eyes looking straight ahead.

 Challenge #9 – Popping the front wheel